 Farmer John California Natural Fresh Pork is made from 100% fresh pork, has no artificial ingredients, and comes in a variety of cuts, including boneless loins, chops, ribs, ground pork, tenderloins and more.

+Their meats are easy to season, and even easier to cook when you are in a hurry!
 I love all of the choices!
 We often make amazing BBQ Pork Ribs too!
 You can check out this easy recipe.

 Time is valuable and getting a healthy dinner on the table can be a daunting task!
 I am hoping these easy tips will be helpful for you.

-Add the marinade ingredients to a bowl and mix well.
+Step 1: To make the mustard sauce for the pork loin, add the marinade ingredients to a bowl and mix well.

-Close the lid and grill for 10 minutes.
+Step 4: Close the lid and grill for 10 minutes.
 Open the grill lid and use tongs to flip the tenderloin slices over.
 Cook another 10 minutes and check the internal temperature with a thermometer.

 I like to cook the pork tenderloin directly on the grill, as shown above, but you can easily cook the pork tenderloin on foil if that is easier for you.